AliceJames-1/portfolio/README.md

 - This is an advanced undergraduate course that teaches students hands-on experience in designing, building, and programming sensor networks and IoT projects.
 The lab sessions aim to develop their skills in sensor integration, web design, data analysis, and machine learning in IoT applications.
 This course is designed and co-taught by me, Subhas Mukhopadhyay, and Alice James.
 The course is designed to balance theory with an application on hardware.
 [Unit_Guide](https://unitguides.mq.edu.au/unit_offerings/149908/unit_guide)

 **Casual Academic- ENGG2000/3000 Engineering Project Practice (_July 2022 - Nov 2022_)**
-- I served as a lab tutor for the sixth SPINE unit, a curriculum designed to cultivate professional acumen, transferable competencies, and employability.
+- I worked as a lab tutor for the sixth SPINE unit, a curriculum designed to cultivate professional acumen, transferable competencies, and employability.
 The unit blends online modules with hands-on, project-based learning activities and is co-facilitated by a team of academic experts.
 [Unit_Guide](https://unitguides.mq.edu.au/unit_offerings/129626/unit_guide)

 ## Work Experience- Solar Industry @ Quality Solar Sydney
 **Wordpress Web Developer & Sales Engineer (_March 2019 - Dec 2020_)**